 SPEAK is a network connecting together young adults and students to campaign and pray about issues of global injustice.
 Through bringing change to situations of injustice, we aim to share our faith in our all-loving, all-powerful creator: God.
 We're a community of people getting to grips with campaigning (politics PhD not required!) and sharing our big hopes and dreams for justice.
 We aim to meet every Monday, in term time, from 7.30pm-9.00pm at Lenton Methodist Church.
 For more information, contact Dan Woodhouse.

-A Christian society comprising of Christians from varying backgrounds, denominations and beliefs united around core truths.
+An evangelical Christian society comprising of Christians from varying backgrounds, denominations and beliefs united around core truths.

 A group of Christians who love God and want to honour Him through the sport that they play.